Simon-McIntosh/data-science-challenges/README.md

 The notebooks focus on:

 - Data exploration and visualization of fusion parameters
-- Statistical analysis of experimental results
 - Predictive modeling of key fusion performance indicators
 - Machine learning applications in fusion research

 ## Data Source

-The data used in this project comes from the Fair-MAST project, which aims to make fusion research data more Findable, Accessible, Interoperable, and Reusable (FAIR).
+The data used in this project comes from the FAIR-MAST project, which aims to make fusion research data more Findable, Accessible, Interoperable, and Reusable (FAIR).
 The MAST (Mega Amp Spherical Tokamak) is a fusion energy experiment based at Culham Centre for Fusion Energy in the UK.

 ## Getting Started